absmach/magistrala-docs/docs/oauth.md

 ### 1. Magistrala UI service

 The UI service is the client in the OAuth2.0 flow.
-The UI service initiates the flow by redirecting the user to the authorization server(google).
+The UI service initiates the flow by redirecting the user to the authorization server(Google).

 ```go
 // Name returns the name of the provider.